MaribelHearn/maribelhearn.com/.github/README.md

     - ./mh_backend/media:/var/www/maribelhearn.com/media:ro
   ports:
     - <your_port_here>:80
+  env_file:
+    - ./maribelhearn.com/.php_host
+php:
+  image: bitnami/php-fpm
+  ports:
+    - 9000:9000
+  volumes:
+    - ./maribelhearn.com:/var/www/maribelhearn.com
 ```

 This assumes you are also running the [backend](https://github.com/MaribelHearn/maribelhearn_backend), which is necessary for the WR and LNN data.
 The backend also comes with a Dockerfile to run it as a container.

+Make sure to include your copy of the `php_host.template` file as the env_file, containing the IP address PHP-FPM is run at (usually 127.0.0.1).

 ## Running without Docker
 Prerequisites: